-Upper Geyser Basin - The Boardwalks at Old Faithful is a 4.6 mile heavily trafficked loop trail located near Yellowstone National Park, WY that features hot springs and is good for all skill levels.
-The trail is primarily used for hiking, walking, mountain biking, and ice climbing and is accessible from May until October.
+Upper Geyser Basin - The Boardwalks at Old Faithful is a 4.6 mile heavily trafficked loop trail located near Yellowstone National Park, Wyoming that features hot springs and is good for all skill levels.
+The trail offers a number of activity options and is accessible from May until October.

 Yellowstone National Park PO Box 168 Yellowstone National Park, WY 82190-0168 307-344-7381 (recorded information and an option to speak with someone) Additional info: http://www.nps.gov/yell/contacts.htm